robot-uprising-hq/ai-rules-mi2020/README.md

 **NOTE that the rules are currently under revision for the 2024 competition and may receive any changes until May 31st.**

 This document outlines the rules the Robot Uprising: Micro Invaders 2024 Competition.
-The competition lives with the community so feel free to suggest rule changes by creating _an issue_ or _a pull request_, if you have ideas that.
+The competition lives with the community so feel free to suggest rule changes by creating _an issue_ or _a pull request_, if you have ideas that would improve the game.

 ## Game Logic